 - not working, or working less than 16 hours a week on average

 - available for work and actively looking for work.

-In Northern Ireland, you cannot claim JSA if you are in certain types of education or receiving certain other benefits.
-Contact a welfare adviser for more information.
+In Northern Ireland, you cannot claim JSA if you are in certain types of education or getting certain other benefits.
+Contact a welfare rights adviser for more information.

-New-style JSA is for people who have paid enough National Insurance.
-This used to be called contribution-based JSA.
+New-style JSA is for people who have paid enough National Insurance, usually in the last 2 to 3 years.

-Depending on your situation, you may also be entitled to other benefits such as help with council tax.
+Depending on your situation, you may also be entitled to other benefits, such as:

 If you live in England, Scotland or Wales, you can apply online, by phone or through your local Jobcentre Plus.
-To find out more go to gov.uk/jobseekers-allowance/how-to-claim You will need to attend an interview with an adviser at your local Jobcentre Plus.
+To find out more visit GOV.UK You must attend an interview with an adviser at your local Jobcentre Plus.

 If you live in Northern Ireland, you can apply through your local Social Security or Jobs and Benefits office.
-You can find your nearest office at nidirect.gov.uk/contacts/jobs-benefits-offices
+You must attend an interview with an adviser at the office.
+To learn more or find your nearest office, visit nidirect.gov.uk.

 Below is a sample of the sources used in our financial help and benefits information.
 If you would like more information about the sources we use, please contact us at email@example.com